marselgray/budgetapp/README.md

 ## JavaScript concepts used:
 * Module pattern
-* Data Encapsulation
+* Data encapsulation
 * Separation of concerns
 * Event listeners
-* Data Structures/ Passing Data from one structure to another
+* Data structures/ passing data from one structure to another
 * DOM manipulation using insertAdjacentHTML
 * Loops
-* convert field inputs into numbers
+* Convert field inputs into numbers
+* Event delegation